schmidt-jo/mese_t2_paper/index.md

 ---
 layout: default
-title: Supplementary Visualizations for Q2 Publication
+title: This appears in the browser tab
 permalink: /
 ---